cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

   {{OPAQUE}}.
 - {{OPAQUE}} specified DH-OPRF (see Appendix B) to instantiate the OPRF functionality in the protocol.
-A critical part of DH-OPRF is the hash-to-group operation, which was left undefined in the original analysis.
+A critical part of DH-OPRF is the hash-to-group operation, which was not instantiated in the original analysis.
   However, the requirements for this operation were included.
 This specification instantiates the OPRF functionality based on the {{I-D.irtf-cfrg-voprf}}, which is identical to the DH-OPRF functionality in {{OPAQUE}} and, concretely, uses